-SYNOPSIS – John’s Prologue contrasts Jesus with the Mosaic legislation.
-Light, Life and Truth are found in Jesus, not the Torah – John 1:18.
+John’s Gospel contrasts Jesus with the Mosaic legislation.
+Ture light, life and truth are found in Jesus, and he now interprets the Father – John 1:18.

-The Prologue to the gospel of John introduces its key themes – Life, light, witness, truth, grace.
-Jesus is the light of the world, the source of grace and truth, the true Tabernacle, and the only one who has seen the Unseen God.
-It ends by concluding that he alone is able and fully-qualified to interpret the unseen Father – (John 1:1-18).
+The prologue to John introduces its key themes, including life, light, witness, truth, and grace.
+Jesus is the light of the world, the source of grace and truth, the true Tabernacle, and the only one who has seen the Unseen God who “tabernacles” in the “word made flesh.”
+The prologue ends by declaring that Jesus alone is fully qualified to interpret the Father.

-The Torah was given through Moses; however, “grace and truth came to be through Jesus Christ.”
-In John’s time, this statement would have been perceived as a direct challenge to claims about the Mosaic Law common in many Jewish circles.
-Regardless, in the New Testament Jesus becomes the “word” or logos by which God made all things and reveals His true glory – Not the Torah.
+The Law was given through Moses, but “grace and truth came to be through Jesus Christ.”
+In John’s time, that statement would be perceived as a direct challenge to claims about the Mosaic Law.
+Regardless, in the New Testament, Jesus becomes the “word” or logos by which God made all things, and in which He now reveals His true glory and nature.

-(John 1:14-18) – “And the Word became flesh, and dwelt among us (and we beheld his glory, glory as of the only begotten from the Father), full of grace and truth.
-John beareth witness of him, and crieth, saying, This was he of whom I said, He that cometh after me is become before me: for he was before me.
-For of his fulness we all received, and grace for grace.
+- (John 1:14-18) – “And the Word became flesh and dwelt among us (and we beheld his glory, glory as of the only begotten from the Father), full of grace and truth.
+John bears witness of him, and cries, saying, This was he of whom I said, He that comes after me is become before me: for he was before me.
+For of his fullness, we all received, and grace for grace.
 For the law was given through Moses; grace and truth came through Jesus Christ.
-No man hath seen God at any time; the only begotten Son, who is in the bosom of the Father, he hath declared him.” – (American Standard Version).
+No man has seen God at any time; the only begotten Son, who is in the bosom of the Father, he interpreted…”

-“Interpreted” in verse 18 translates the Greek verb exégeomai, formed from ek (“out of”) and hégeomai (“to lead”), hence “to lead out, explain, to interpret.”
-In the Greek sentence, there is no direct object supplied with the verb – It is used intransitively.
-There is no “him” after exégeomai.
-It is open-ended.
-Jesus is the final and ultimate interpreter of all that relates to his Father.
+“Interpreted” translates the Greek verb exégeomai, meaning, “to lead out, explain; to interpret.”
+In the Greek sentence, there is no direct object after the verb, it is used intransitively, the declaration is open-ended.
+Jesus is the final and ultimate interpreter of everything that relates to or comes from his Father.

-Many devout Jews viewed the Law, the Torah given at Sinai, as the center of the faith, the perfect revelation of the will of Yahweh for all time.
+Many devout Jews viewed the Mosaic Law as the center of the faith, the perfect revelation of the will of Yahweh for all time.
 According to the rabbis, God created the universe by the Torah.
-His presence was in the inner sanctum of the Tabernacle in the wilderness.
-Moses was the one who “saw” the glory of Yahweh on Mount Sinai and revealed His Law to Israel.
-Etc.
+His presence was in the inner sanctum of the Tabernacle, and Moses was the one who “saw” His glory on Sinai and revealed His Law to Israel.

-John’s Prologue contrasts Jesus with the Mosaic legislation.
-All things were made according to the “Word” or Logos, not the Torah.
-Light and life are found in the “Son,” not in the Torah.
-The “Word” became flesh and revealed God’s “glory” to us – (John 1:1-18).
+John’s prologue contrasts Jesus with that earlier legislation.
+All things were made according to the “Word” or Logos, not according to the Torah; light and life are found in the “Son.”
+The “Word” became flesh and revealed God’s “glory” to one and all.

-Moses was only permitted to see the “backside,” the afterglow of God’s glory while he was hidden in the hollow of a rock.
-In contrast, Jesus dwells in God’s very “bosom,” and therefore is the only one who can “declare” and reveal the unseen God – (Exodus 33:20-22, John 1:18).
+Moses was only permitted to see the “backside,” the afterglow of Yahweh’s glory, all while being hidden in the hollow of a rock.
+In contrast, Jesus dwells in His very “bosom,” therefore, he is the only one who can “declare” and reveal the unseen God – (Exodus 33:20-22, John 1:18).

-The purpose of the gospel of John is not to denigrate Moses but to stress that God’s full and final revelation is found in Jesus, not in Moses, the Torah, the Temple, or anywhere else.
+John’s purpose is not to denigrate Moses or the Law, but to stress that God’s full and final revelation is found in Jesus, and not in Moses, the Law, the Temple, or anywhere else.